fbpx

 • Free cash offer within minutes.
 Receive funds within 7 days.

 But exactly how long does a Section 21 eviction process take?
-That’s what we’re here to tell you.
-We’ll inform you how long it takes along with other key information such as what you can do about it.
-Read on to find out more!
+Read on to find out.

-When this period ends, the landlord is not allowed to evict a tenant.
+When this period ends, the landlord cannot evict a tenant.
 Nor can they hire someone to evict them before they have received a possession order.

 Many tenants will use the Section 21 notice period to find somewhere else to live and move out before the notice period ends.